declan-wu/4ww3-project1/README.md

 # NEW FOR PART 2 - NOTES TO MARKER
 **You must access the https server or else Google Maps API will not work**: Please go to here https://3.23.48.49/index.html

-It will say it is not secure - we will fix the SSL later (currently only using self-signed certificate) - functionality will be the same.
+It will say it is not secure - currently only using self-signed certificate - functionality will be the same.

 You must turn off any AdBlocker or else some parts of the Google Maps API also doesn't work.